steqeq/0000/docs/deploy/linux/installer/install.md

   sudo amdgpu-install --usecase=hiplibsdk,rocm
   ```

-- For graphical workloads using the open-source driver add `graphics`, for eg.:
+- For graphical workloads using the open-source driver add `graphics`.
+For example:

   ```shell
   sudo amdgpu-install --usecase=graphics,rocm
   ```

-- For graphical workloads using the proprietary driver add `graphics`, for eg.:
+- For graphical workloads using the proprietary driver add `graphics`.
+For example:

   ```shell
   sudo amdgpu-install --usecase=workstation,rocm